Schlebusch-lab/Expansion_of_BSP_peer-reviewed_article/README.md

 # Expansion_of_BSP_peer-reviewed_article
-This repository contains files from the publication entitled "The genetic legacy of the expansion of Bantu-speaking peoples in Africa".
+This repository contains files from the AfricanNeo Project (ERC grant agreement ID: 759933) led by members of Schlebusch Lab.

 ###
 ### - Citation